 The trick now is to get the feedback process into your daily work.

 “Many think of customer feedback as getting in the way,” Andy said.
-“At the start it feels like it’s something that’s difficult to do.
-But if you get into the habit of doing it at every stage I feel like it’s something you can do.”
+“At the start, it feels like it’s difficult to do.
+But if you get into the habit of doing it at every stage, I feel like it’s something you can do.”

-Doing a study or getting feedback doesn’t really slow you down that much when the process is defined and part of the workflow.
+Doing a study or getting feedback doesn’t slow you down when the process is defined and part of the workflow.

-Take a look at this Valentine’s Day love letter campaign, for example.
+Take a look at this Valentine’s Day love letter campaign.
 We gathered feedback from 100 consumers for dozens of brands in just a few hours.
 The analysis was mostly automated.
 To review it took moments.

 Share internally what was learned during customer calls.

-Director of Product Niamh Jones said on “Reel Talk” that the team creates internal showreels to share with others and once a month Niamh and Betsy Nelson, former product marketing manager at Voxpopme, hosted an internal podcast to share the latest findings from customer calls.
+Voxpopme Director of Product Niamh Jones said on “Reel Talk” that the team creates internal showreels to share with others, and once a month, Niamh and Betsy Nelson, former product marketing manager at Voxpopme, hosted an internal podcast to share the latest findings from customer calls.

 “Just like our customers, employees have different preferences,” said Betsy.
-“Some like to read, some like to watch videos and some like to interact with a web page.
-We are trying to get that information into as many mediums as possible.”
+“Some like to read; some like to watch videos, and some like to interact with a web page.
+So we are trying to get that information into as many mediums as possible.”

 “This is go-to-company,” she said.
 “We are taking the same strategy.”

-Why design thinking can be hard for companies
+Why design thinking can be challenging for companies

 It’s perhaps not how products used to be developed, said Nick.
 Traditionally, you look back at what customers have said,